Jammicus/Log-hunter/README.md

-# Log Hunter (WIP)
+# Log Hunter

 This programs aim is to to allow you to collect a series of logs from remote host and bring them to your local machine in a timely manner.
 Currently only supports connections over SSH.
-Plans to implement WinRM in the future.

 ## Prequisites